-- 88. The broad strategic priorities of the County Government of Homa Bay include, inter alia; - (i) Expanding investments in physical infrastructure to improve access to public transport, energy, water, sanitation and housing; - (ii) Enhancing vocational skills development and access to quality pre-primary education in the county; - (iii) Improving provision of health care with emphasis on reduction of mortality rates, broadening prevention and treatment and combating HIV/AIDS, malaria and other diseases. - (iv) Enhancing agricultural production and productivity, food security and value addition in agricultural; - (v) Supporting good governance and establishing structures that enhance transparency, accountability and other national values outlined in the constitution; - (vi) Strengthening public finance management systems and implementing procedures for enhanced access, efficiency and stability in the finance sector; and - (vii) Undertaking all the necessary measures to improve the entrepreneurial culture of local populations as well as growth and competitiveness of local businesses. - 44.
-The immediate task is to ensure all public expenditure are aligned with the county priorities outlined in the County Integrated Development Plan, 2013-2017.
+100. The broad strategic priorities of the County Government of Homa Bay include, inter alia;

+- (i) Expanding investments in physical infrastructure to improve access to public transport, energy, water, sanitation and housing; - (ii) Improving provision of health care with emphasis on reduction of mortality rates, broadening prevention and treatment and combating HIV/AIDS, malaria and other diseases. - (iii) Enhancing agricultural production and productivity, food security and value addition in agricultural; - (iv) Enhancing vocational skills development and access to quality pre-primary education in the county; - (v) Strengthening public finance management systems and implementing procedures for enhanced access, efficiency and stability in the finance sector; - (vi) Supporting good governance and establishing structures that enhance transparency, accountability and other national values outlined in the constitution; and - (vii) Undertaking all the necessary measures to improve the entrepreneurial culture of local populations as well as growth and competitiveness of local businesses. - 44.
+The immediate task is to ensure all public expenditure are aligned with the county priorities outlined in the revised County Integrated Development Plan, 2013-2017.
 These county priorities are consistent with those highlighted in the draft Budget Policy Statement of the National Treasury for 2017.
-The national objectives include achieving macroeconomic stability for sustained and inclusive growth and development; structural reforms to facilitate business and employment growth; enhancing food security for sustained growth and employment; supporting growth of manufacturing for employment creation; empowering the youth and women for employment creation,; developing youth sports, culture, heritage and talents; modernizing transport and logistics; improving access to adequate, affordable and reliable energy supply; further expanding road networks to facilitate agricultural transformation; making water accessible to households and farmers; building a healthier country; providing quality and relevant education for all citizens and further entrenching devolution for better service delivery.

-45. The priorities are also consistent with the key message of Kenya's long term development plan (Vision 2030) which is clearly to accelerate growth to solidify the position of Kenya as a middle-income country with a more inclusive society.
+The national objectives include achieving macroeconomic stability for sustained and inclusive growth and development; structural reforms to facilitate business and employment growth; enhancing food security for sustained growth and employment; supporting growth of manufacturing for employment creation; empowering the youth and women for employment creation,; developing youth sports, culture, heritage and talents; modernizing transport and logistics; improving access to adequate, affordable and reliable energy supply; further expanding road networks to facilitate agricultural transformation; making water accessible to households and farmers; building a healthier country; providing quality and relevant education for all citizens and further entrenching devolution for better service delivery. - 45.
+The priorities are also consistent with the key message of Kenya's long term development plan (Vision 2030) which is clearly to accelerate growth to solidify the position of Kenya as a middle-income country with a more inclusive society.
 The message generally entails the agenda of: (i) expanding electricity, transport and communications capacity - or more generally - infrastructure; (ii) improving Kenya's competitiveness in order to create more jobs; (iii) addressing security challenges; (iv) assuring food security and expanding agricultural opportunities; (v) investing in human capital; (vi) supporting devolution; and (vii) strengthening public service delivery while combating waste and corruption.